-For example, if you had a work-specific goal set but recently got a new role, you will want to tweak that goal to reflect your new role.
+For example, if you had work-specific goals set but recently got a new role, you will want to tweak those goals to reflect your new role.

 In conclusion, goals are essential for advancing your personal and professional development.
 Without them, we find ourselves without a clear path or focus in life.

 To ensure you are following through with your goals for the New Year, make sure they are specific, measurable, attainable, realistic, and time-based.